michalkrawczyk/STM32WB_BLE_Project/README.md

-[In Progress] Watering System with using Bluetooth Low Energy (BLE) for STM32WB55RG .
+[Abandoned] Watering System with using Bluetooth Low Energy (BLE) for STM32WB55RG .

 Note: STM32WB55RG is not recommended for such projects, due to quite